uniworld-io/developer-docs/docs/tutorials/tutorial-003.md

 }

 ```
 To generate a unichain address from a private key, We’ll need to use the help from Unichain-js.
-Setup Unichain js on the web is very simple
+Config Unichain js on the web is very simple
 ```js
 <script src="https://cdn.jsdelivr.net/npm/@uniworld/unichain-js@1.0.8/dist/UnichainJS.js"></script>
 function setupUichainJS () {